luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   ]

-  == Populism in the German Bundestag <sec:pop_in_bundestag>
+  // == Populism in the German Bundestag <sec:pop_in_bundestag>

   // Populism can be defined in a lot of different ways, with the two main approaches being "actor-centered" and "communication-centered" (larsson et al, the rise of instagram).
   // While the former approach sees populism as a property of some political entity, be it a politician or a party, the latter considers populism as a style of communication (e.g. Jacobs et al or Stanyer et al.-- see larson).
   // We combine both approaches in classifying the parties, based on an actor-centered approach (using PopuList) and identifying populist dimensions in the communication that is shared on the parties' YouTube channel.

-  Despite debates on the role of moralistic language in populism, recent scholarship suggests that combining moral, anti-elitist, and people-centric elements is essential to classify a statement as populist (Stavrakakis and Jäger 2018; Dai and Kustov 2022).
+  // Despite debates on the role of moralistic language in populism, recent scholarship suggests that combining moral, anti-elitist, and people-centric elements is essential to classify a statement as populist (Stavrakakis and Jäger 2018; Dai and Kustov 2022).
-  Thus, populism is characterized by these three intertwined attributes.
+  // Thus, populism is characterized by these three intertwined attributes.

-  There are currently two parties in the German Bundestag that are considered populist, the AfD and the Left @rooduijnPopuListDatabasePopulist2023.

   = Data & Methods <data-methods>